Latest posts by R.J. Weiss, CFP®

 This tracking doesn’t have to take a lot of time.

-Helpful Tip: As a Certified Financial Planner™ and blogger, I get asked a lot about different apps and software for budgeting from friends, family, and readers.
+Helpful Tip: As a Certified Financial Planner™, I get asked a lot about different apps and software for budgeting from friends, family, and readers.
 The one I use to budget my family’s expenses is Personal Capital.

 Recently voted the best financial tracking app by MacWorld and with a rating of 4.6 with over 1,200 reviews in the App Store (available for both iPhone and Android, as well as a desktop version) — with Personal Capital you can view all your account activity — checking, savings, 401(k), college fund, loans, investments — in one place.
 If you use the popular budgeting software Mint, here’s how Personal Capital and Mint compare.